kristiankostecky/miviedb/README.md

 [Live demo](https://miviedb.vercel.app)

-## Setup
+## Dev Setup

 1. Clone the repo
 2. Run `npm install`
+3. Run `npm run prepare` to install husky hooks
-3. Setup your environment variables in `.env` file based on `.env.example`
+4. Setup your environment variables in `.env` file based on `.env.example`
-4. Run `npm run dev` to start the development server or `npm run build` to build the app for production and then `npm run preview` to start the production server.
+5. Run `npm run dev` to start the development server or `npm run build` to build the app for production and then `npm run preview` to start the production server.
+Happy developing!

 ## Tech Stack